claustromaniac/poop/README.md

 ### 🔵 Is this *safe*?

 Yes.
 At worst it will break website functionality, but there are various built-in ways to circumvent that.

+### 🔵 How exactly does the relaxed mode work?

+In relaxed mode, a request is excluded automatically when it fulfills any of the following conditions:
+- it includes cookies.
+- it includes an `Authorization` header.
+- it includes the `username`, `password`, `query` or `hash` portions of the URL. `scheme://username:password@hostname:port/path/?query#hash`

 ### 🔵 Why P.O.O.P.?